syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/editing/edit-types.md

 ![Render drop down list component](../images/editing/render-dropdown-component.png)

-### Render images in the DropDownList editor control using the item template
+### Render images in the DropDownList editor component using the item template

 The Syncfusion Grid allows you to render images in the DropDownList editor conttol.
 This feature is valuable when you want to display images for each item in the dropdown list of a particular column, enhancing the visual representation of your data.

 To render a DropDownList in the edit form, you need to define a cell edit template for the column using `Edit` property.
 The `Edit` property specifies the cell edit template that used  as an editor for a particular column.

-To display an image in the DropDownList editor control, you can utilize the [ItemTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_ItemTemplate) property.
+To display an image in the DropDownList editor component, you can utilize the [ItemTemplate](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_ItemTemplate) property.
 This property allows you to customize the content of each item in the dropdown list.

-The following example demonstrates how to render images in the DropDownList editor control using the `ItemTemplate` within the **EmployeeName** column of the Syncfusion Grid.
+The following example demonstrates how to render images in the DropDownList editor component using the `ItemTemplate` within the **EmployeeName** column of the Syncfusion Grid.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}